modusV/skia/README.md

 ## Needed data

 1. File containing GSV cars panorama ids and car heading in degrees with respect to north.
-It can be downloaded using the tool at https://github.com/modusV/gsvpypano
+It can be downloaded using the tool at https://github.com/modusV/pygsvpano
-2. Images correponding to those points; a tool to retrieve these panoramas is available in the just mentioned repository, **gsvpypano**.
+2. Images correponding to those points; a tool to retrieve these panoramas is available in the just mentioned repository, **pygsvpano**.
 If the brightness based method is chosen, use `full=True` in the download tool and provide the images 'as they are'.
-If the deep learning method is preferred, use `cropped=True`, classify them using the Pyramid Scene Parsing network found at https://github.com/Vladkryvoruchko/PSPNet-Keras-tensorflow, and recompose the output frames with the `compose_folder()` method found in **gsvpypano**.
+If the deep learning method is preferred, use `cropped=True`, classify them using the Pyramid Scene Parsing network found at https://github.com/Vladkryvoruchko/PSPNet-Keras-tensorflow, and recompose the output frames with the `compose_folder()` method found in **pygsvpano**.
 3. Dataframe with the sun location in the sky with a 10 minutes resolution.
 It is available for download at https://midcdmz.nrel.gov/solpos/solpos.html.
 The most important fields to check are 'Solar Zenith Angle' and 'Solar Azimuth Angle'.
 4. Weather data of the location with a column indicating the Global Horizontal Irradiance for that specific time.
 These data are available at several websites, such as https://www.worldweatheronline.com/developer/.
 The GHI values can be obtained using the model presented at the repository https://github.com/modusV/fos